Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

-where $\mathcal{E}_{\rm cr}$ is the nonlinear stage's initial magnetic energy, $\epsilon=L_{\rm inj}^{-1}v_{\rm inj}^3$, $t_{\rm cr}$ is the beginning time of the nonlinear stage.
-Note that the magnetic field in the simulation has been re-scaled by a factor of $1/\sqrt{4\pi}$. $L_{\rm inj}$ and $v_{\rm inj}$ are the injection scale and are injection velocity of turbulence, respectively. \citet{2016ApJ...833..215X} found that the nonlinear turbulent dynamo has a slow dynamo growth rate as a small fraction of $\epsilon$ because of the reconnection diffusion of turbulent magnetic fields.
+where $\mathcal{E}_{B_0}=\frac{(B_0^{\rm post})^2}{2\rho_0^{\rm post}}$ is the linear stage's initial magnetic energy, $\mathcal{E}_{\rm cr}$ is the magnetic energy at the beginning of the nonlinear stage, i.e., the magnetic energy at the end of the linear stage, $\epsilon=L_{\rm inj}^{-1}v_{\rm inj}^3$ is the turbulent energy transfer rate, $L_{\rm inj}$ and $v_{\rm inj}$ are the injection scale and injection velocity of turbulence, $t_{\rm cr}\approx0.4t_{\rm shock}$ is the beginning time of the nonlinear stage (or the end of the linear stage), and $\Gamma_v$ represents the largest eddy turnover rate \footnote{ $\Gamma_v=v_{\rm dis}/l_{\rm dis}=(l_{\rm dis}/L_{\rm inj})^{1/3}v_{\rm inj}/l_{\rm dis}$, where $l_{\rm dis}\approx L_x/50$ is the numerical dissipation scale of turbulence, $v_{\rm inj}\approx0.68v_{\rm shock}$, and $L_{\rm inj}\approx L_x/5$.
+See Sec.~\ref{ssec:turshe}.}.
+Linear stage and nonlinear stages here refer to the stages with negligible and important magnetic back-reaction, respectively.
+The nonlinear stage with significant magnetic backreaction on turbulence has a linear-in-time growth of magnetic energy.
+The growth rate is a small fraction of $\epsilon$ because of the reconnection diffusion of turbulent magnetic fields \citep{2016ApJ...833..215X}.
+Note that the magnetic field in the simulation has been re-scaled by a factor of $1/\sqrt{4\pi}$.
 The magnetic energy in the parallel shock for both "Para." and "Kol." models shows a similar evolution trend as the theoretical prediction.
 At $t\approx 0.5 t_\text{shock}$, the turbulent dynamo undergoes a transition from the linear/kinematic stage with the exponential growth of magnetic energy to the nonlinear stage with the linear-in-time growth of magnetic energy.
-We note that the original theory derived in \citet{2016ApJ...833..215X} applies to a stationary Kolmogorov turbulence.
-Here we find that the shock-driven turbulence can have a more complicated spectral shape that evolves with time (see Fig. \ref{fig:bvspectrum}).
+We note that the original theory derived in \citet{2016ApJ...833..215X} applies to a stationary continuously-driven Kolmogorov turbulence.
+Here we find that the shock-driven turbulence can have a more complicated spectral shape due to the multi-scale driving that evolves with time (see Fig.~ \ref{fig:bvspectrum}).
 This can cause some discrepancy between our numerical result and their analytical prediction.
-Moreover, as the shock driven turbulence decays over the largest eddy turnover time (see \S~\ref{ssec:turshe}), there is not sufficient time for the nonlinear turbulent dynamo to reach full energy equipartition at the largest scale of turbulence, which requires approximately six largest eddy turnover time \citep{2016ApJ...833..215X}.
+Moreover, as the shock-driven turbulence decays over the largest eddy turnover time (see \S~\ref{ssec:turshe}), there is not sufficient time for the nonlinear turbulent dynamo to reach full energy equipartition at the largest scale of turbulence, which requires approximately six largest eddy turnover time \citep{2016ApJ...833..215X}.